aws/sagemaker-distribution/README.md

 This project follows semver (more on that below) and comes with a helper tool to automate new releases of the distribution.

-### Currently under beta

-This feature is provided as a ‘Beta Service’ as defined in the AWS Service Terms.
-It is governed by your Agreement with AWS and the AWS Service Terms.
-Before using this Beta Service, please review the Betas and Previews terms found [here](https://aws.amazon.com/service-terms/).
-In particular, please note that the Beta Service is confidential and you may not discuss the features, functionality, or documentation related to the Beta Service with any parties that are not authorized by AWS.
-The Beta Service is subject to change and cancellation.

-During this beta, we may modify some interfaces of the images, their feature-set or the list of packages that are included in it.
-However, the image versions will continue to be v0.x.y and such modifications, if any, will only occur as part of a _minor_ upgrade (such as _0.4.x_ to _0.5.0_).

 ## Getting started

 If you just want to use the images, you do _not_ need to use this GitHub repository.
 Instead, you can pull pre-built